The Snail of Approval

 The Snail of Approval award is a recognition given to food and beverage establishments in western Washington that are pursuing and practicing Slow Food values in their business.
 Awardees are food producers who contribute to the quality, authenticity, and sustainability of our local foodways and are regarded as outstanding among peers.

 Unlike other food awards, the Snail of Approval is always awarded locally and through the lens of a sustainable food system.
-The award is based on evaluations focused on the following six areas:
+The award is based on evaluations focused on six areas:

 • sourcing,